eBay/nice-dag/README.md

 - Support scaling.
 The DAG diagram can be zoomed in/out.
 - Support Mini-Map.
 For large diagrams, navigation can be done via a mini-map.
 - Powerful Dragging & Dropping.
 Both nodes and edges can support DnD.
 Moreover, the page can auto-scroll and the size can be auto-scaled.
-- Rich API.
-Comprehensive API to control nodes and edges.
+- Rich APIs.
+Comprehensive APIs to control nodes and edges.

 # Motivation